 1.2.5 Liability: North Carolina State University assumes no liability or responsibility for damage to or theft of any vehicle parked or in operation on the properties leased or under the control of the Board of Trustees of North Carolina State University.

-1.2.6 The provisions of this Ordinance will apply to all NC State University employees, students, partners, vendors, contractors and visitors, as well as the operators of all vehicles, whether public or private, and they will be enforced 24 hours a day, except as herein provided.
-It will be unlawful for any operator to violate any of the provisions of the Ordinance, except as otherwise permitted in this Ordinance or the General Statutes of North Carolina.
+1.2.6 The provisions of this Ordinance shall apply to all North Carolina State University employees, students, partners, vendors, contractors and visitors, as well as the operators of all vehicles, whether public or private and they shall be enforced 24 hours a day, except as herein provided.
+It shall be unlawful for any operator to violate any of the provisions of the Ordinance, except as otherwise permitted in this Ordinance or the General Statutes of North Carolina.

-1.2.7 The operator of any vehicle will obey the lawful instruction of any law enforcement officer, parking enforcement officer, traffic officer, and any official traffic signs or control devices appropriately placed and in accordance with the provisions of these regulations.
-Whenever a particular section does not state that signs are required, such section will be effective without signs being provided.
+1.2.7 The operator of any vehicle shall obey the lawful instruction of any law enforcement officer, parking enforcement officer, traffic officer and any official traffic signs or control devices appropriately placed and in accordance with the provisions of these regulations.
+Whenever a particular section does not state that signs are required, such section shall be effective without signs being provided.

-1.2.8 Nothing in this Ordinance will be deemed to prohibit authorized vehicles of the University, or its agents, or of any public utility company from making any such stops as the establishment and maintenance of streets, grounds, water supply, and utility lines require.
+1.2.8 Nothing in this Ordinance shall be deemed to prohibit authorized vehicles of the University or its agents, or of any public utility company from making any such stops as the establishment and maintenance of streets, grounds, water supply, and utility lines require.
 It is unlawful to drive or park a motor vehicle on sidewalks, grass, or shrubbery unless such areas are designated for parking.

-1.2.9 Monies: Any monies collected pursuant to this Ordinance will be used for staffing of Transportation, enforcement, planning for services, parking operations, consultants, construction and maintenance of parking facilities, and such other purposes as deemed necessary by the Chancellor to carry out the transportation program at North Carolina State University or as otherwise designated by North Carolina General Statutes.
+1.2.9 Monies: Any revenue collected shall be used for Transportation staffing and operations and such other purposes as deemed necessary by the Chancellor to carry out the transportation program at North Carolina State University or as otherwise designated by North Carolina General Statutes.